sharronesofer/visual_dm/backend/docs/reports/TASK59_COMPLETION_REPORT.md

 ## 🎯 Executive Summary

-Task 59 successfully implemented the comprehensive Backend Development Protocol for the Visual_DM backend system, achieving significant improvements in code quality, test coverage, and modular structure.
+Task 59 successfully implemented the comprehensive Backend Development Protocol for the Dreamforge backend system, achieving significant improvements in code quality, test coverage, and modular structure.
 The implementation follows all specified protocol requirements and has dramatically reduced parsing errors while expanding test coverage.

 ---